Nonameentered/SF-311-Data-Annotation-Tool/docs/deployment.md

 ## 5. Ongoing Operations
 - Schedule the GitHub Actions workflow (already configured) to keep transformed data and audit snapshots fresh.
-- Use Supabase SQL or the Dashboard to reconcile conflicts and export gold splits (e.g., `COPY (SELECT * FROM labels WHERE status = 'resolved') TO ...`).
+- Use Supabase SQL or the Dashboard to reconcile pending reviews and export gold splits (e.g., `COPY (SELECT * FROM labels WHERE review_status = 'agree') TO ...`).
 - Monitor Supabase auth logs and storage metrics.
 Consider enabling Row Level Security logs for auditing annotator activity.
 - Keep the migrations under `supabase/migrations/` in sync with schema changes; run `supabase db push` whenever you add columns or adjust policies.